minima52/digital-garden/_pages/life/lessons.md

 - When someone says no, it does not mean they are rejecting you.
 It just means something is not acceptable for them.

+### Health

+- Meditate or journal after waking for clarity and a sense of calmness.

 ### Learning

 - Never underestimate the usefulness of a public library.